geodetic-metrology-tools/LGC2/CONTRIBUTING.md

 The internal CI/CD system ensures safe use of protected CERN resources.

-A public CI workflow (for example, using GitHub Actions) is not yet implemented, but could be a valuable contribution for external collaborators interested in automating build and test validation outside the CERN environment.

-#### Current situation
+#### Current Situation
 - **Primary development:** GitHub
 - **CI/CD execution:** CERN GitLab mirror
-- Pipelines run on **protected CERN runners**, only triggerable by **CERN maintainers** or **vetted personnel** after merging to protected branches (`appwidevs`, `master`, etc.).
+- Pipelines run on **protected CERN runners** and can only be triggered by **LGC Maintainers with CERN credentials** after merges to protected branches (`appwidevs`, `master`, etc.).
+  This ensures secure use of CERN resources and verified provenance of all executed code.
-- External pull requests **do not trigger internal CI/CD** directly — validation occurs after merge.
+- Pull requests from forks **do not yet trigger internal CI/CD** — validation occurs after merging.

-This ensures:
-- Secure use of CERN computing resources
-- Protection of internal credentials and deployment tokens
-- Verified provenance of all executed code

-#### Future plan
+#### Future Plan
-The project aims to **gradually migrate CI/CD to GitHub Actions** so that:
-- Basic build and test checks run directly on GitHub for *all* contributors
+The project aims to **gradually migrate CI/CD to GitHub Actions**, enabling build and test validation directly on GitHub for all contributors.
-- Sensitive deployment steps remain protected on CERN GitLab until safely externalized
+Sensitive deployment steps will remain on CERN GitLab until safely externalized.

-This migration is **open to contribution** — if you’re familiar with GitHub Actions, you’re invited to help define or port parts of the existing GitLab pipeline.
+Community participation in this migration — particularly from contributors familiar with GitHub Actions — is warmly welcomed.

 ### Test Requirements